8rightside/Resistance/README.md

      <img src="https://img.shields.io/badge/platforms-mac+linux-brightgreen.svg?style=flat" alt="Mac + Linux" />
 </p>

 **Resistance** is a Swift library for creating and manipulating resistors and their values.
-It was designed to be easy to use whilst still providing plenty of features including;
+It was designed to be easy to use whilst still providing plenty of features including:

 * Easy to use API for creating resistors
 * E-Series standards fuctionality